 Yes.
 The extent depends on the amount of vinegar we are talking about and the type of plant in question.

-Vinegar, being an acidic reagent with a pH of 2.5, reacts with cell membranes to burn and destroy.
+Being an acidic reagent with a pH of 2.5, the vinegar reacts with cell membranes to burn and destroy.
 It also dries up the natural fluids that leave contain and causes immediate wilting.

 There are, however, certain plants that flourish in acidic environments.
-Vinegar, when applied with a careful hand, can boost growth (yes!).
+When applied with a careful hand, vinegar can boost growth (yes!).
 Some examples are gardenias, azaleas, and most cacti.

 Woody perennials, as mentioned before, are generally immune to some vinegar and can benefit from it.